USAA: Locations

 Besides its headquarters in San Antonio, USAA has a second major office in Phoenix.
 USAA also has offices in Chesapeake, Virginia; Colorado Springs, Colorado; Plano, Texas; and Tampa, Florida.
 Internationally, USAA has offices in London and Frankfurt.
 The company has numerous office buildings in the Phoenix area.
 Their largest office buildings are on a 400-acre multi-use north Phoenix campus built in 2017, these buildings contain 4,500 workers.
 In May 2019 USAA opened another Phoenix office located at 25700 N Norterra Pkwy in north Phoenix that will eventually house 1,100 employees primarily software developers.

 On May 27, 2021, USAA announced that it will be adding an additional 750 employees to its 100-employee base in Charlotte, North Carolina.
 The company will be leasing 90000 sqft of space in a new building in South End called The Square.
 Company employees started moving in at the end of 2021.
 In June 2022, USAA purchased The Square from developer Beacon Partners for $97 million.
 Currently the company has 500 employees in the building and they occupy 2 out of the 6 floors they originally agreed to lease of the 10 story building.

+Bank secrecy violations

+On March 17, 2022, The Financial Crimes Enforcement Network (FinCEN) announced a $140 million "civil money penalty" against USAA Federal Savings Bank for violations of the Bank Secrecy Act.